rag594/rustic/README.md

-## Rustic - A minimalistic HTTP client in Go
+## Rustic - A minimalistic library in Go for HTTP Client and tracing constructs

 Yet another HTTP Client in go with very simple yet essential features